yuwu9145/singleton-checker/angular-demo/README.md

+# AngularDemo
-# AngularDemo (A service class is constructed twice in two feature modules)
+## (A service class is unexpectedly constructed twice in two feature modules)

 This Angular project demonstrates how multiple instances are generated from a service class when using lazy loading strategy.